 - The class teacher in consultation with the SENDCo and the Teaching Assistant prepares all learning for the children in their class.
 It is differentiated according to individual needs.
-This many also be supplemented by external agency advice - The teaching will be built on what the child already knows, can do and can understand.
-This is determined through a variety of assessments that highlight strengths and children's next steps - Different ways of teaching and supporting learning are in place, to enable the child to be fully involved in learning in class - If a child has greater needs in a particular curriculum area, such as Numeracy or Literacy, he or she may be included in a small intervention group run by the SENDCo, a teacher or support staff.
+This may also be supplemented by external agency advice. - The teaching will be built on what the child already knows, can do and can understand.
+This is determined through a variety of assessments that highlight strengths and children's next steps. - Different ways of teaching and supporting learning are in place, to enable the child to be fully involved in learning within class. - If a child has greater needs in a particular curriculum area, such as Numeracy or Literacy, he or she may be included in a small intervention group run by the SENDCo, a teacher or support staff.
 This provision may also include 1:1 support.
-This intervention will largely be within the classroom but will sometimes take the form of withdrawal groups to a quiet space - Sometimes support may be provided from an outside agency e.g. a speech therapist, paediatrician, child psychologist.
+This intervention will largely be within the classroom but will sometimes take the form of withdrawal groups to a quiet space. - Sometimes support may be provided from an outside agency e.g. a speech therapist, paediatrician, child psychologist.
 The SENDCo, Class Teacher or Headteacher, in consultation with parents/carers, completes a referral, which is then acted upon by an outside agency.
-If advice or a programme of study is suggested this will be implemented by the teacher, support staff and SENDCo
+If advice or a programme of study is suggested this will be implemented by the teacher, support staff and SENDCo.

 - If a child's needs are deemed to be more considerable the support may be provided through an 'Education, Health and Care Plan' (EHCP) or its previous title, a 'Statement of Special Educational Needs'.
-This means the child will have been identified by professionals as needing a particularly high level of individual or small-group teaching - If a child's needs were considered to be broad and complex there may be the requirement to begin the process of securing an Education, Health and Care Plan (previously a Statement) from the Local Authority Assessment and Monitoring Team.
-This process is completed in partnership with our children and their parents / carers - Children who have been previously awarded 'Statements of SEND' will in time, have their Statement converted to an Education, Health and Care plan, in line with the 2014 Code of Practice. - For more information linked to different levels of support there is a Provision Mapping document on our website.
+This means the child will have been identified by professionals as needing a particularly high level of individual or small-group teaching. - If a child's needs were considered to be broad and complex there may be the requirement to begin the process of securing an Education, Health and Care Plan (previously a Statement) from the Local Authority Assessment and Monitoring Team.
+This process is completed in partnership with our children and their parents / carers. - For more information linked to different levels of support there is a Provision Mapping document on our website.